plateiq/django-tagging-plateiq/README.rst

 ======================
-Django Tagging Qubiqle
+Django Tagging PlateIQ
 ======================

 |travis-develop| |coverage-develop|

 This is a generic tagging application for Django projects with added support for CharField IDs.
-Tailored for PlateIQ
+Tailored for PlateIQ.

 http://django-tagging.readthedocs.org/